oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

   issued to it, which could lead to misuse and possible impersonation attacks if a malicious party hands off an access token it retrieved through some other means to the client.
+* Returning an access token in the front channel redirect gives the authorization server little assurance that the access token will actually end up at the application, since there are many ways this redirect may fail or be intercepted.
 * Supporting the implicit flow requires additional code, more upkeep and understanding of the related security considerations, while limiting the authorization server to just the authorization code flow reduces the attack surface